galaxyproject/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 ### 1.6 Test the visualization

-In this section we will select a `PDB`-file from the Protein Databank and visualize it with our new plugin.
+In this section we will select a `PDB`-file from the Protein Data Bank and visualize it with our new plugin.

 > ### {% icon hands_on %} Hands-on
 >